 To help students deal with the trauma of a school shooting in the Marvel Comics Universe, Brooklyn Visions Academy has made counselors available to them.
 “I’m not grieving,” Miles Morales says during a session.
 “I mean, I am.
 Totally.
 But it’s more than that.
 I feel guilty.
 Like I could have done something, stopped it.”
 The counselor disagrees, replying, “I understand the impetus of this guilt, but you can’t let that change the reality of the situation.
 You couldn’t have stopped it, Miles.
 You’re not a superhero.”

-Later that evening, Miles Morales and Kamala Khan – Ms. Marvel – sit alone on the roof of a building.
+Later that evening, Miles Morales and Kamala Khan – Ms. Marvel – alone on a roof.
 “I have powers and it doesn’t matter,” Morale admits.
 “I couldn’t do it.
 I couldn’t protect them.
 If I can’t do that, then what’s the point?”
 Khan replies that she’s been thinking the same thing.

 In We Say #NeverAgain, Carly Novell offered a similar assessment.
 “Our lives are painful,” she wrote.
 “We have experienced loss – this cannot be undone.
 And we have experienced change, which cannot be forgotten.
 Instead of questioning, honor the lost, remember, and be grateful.
 We are here because life must go on, and the world keeps turning; living means going on and turning with the world.
 We can live and remember, but we can’t live our lives stuck on February 14.
 The world didn’t stop, and neither can we – not only for us, but for them.”